epam/edp-keycloak-operator/docs/api.md

-KeycloakClientScope is the Schema for the keycloakclientscopes API
+KeycloakClientScope is the Schema for the keycloakclientscopes API.

 <table>
     <thead>